Poems to Live By

 Preface

-Although for most of my life I did not write poetry, I began writing poems in earnest about six months into the COVID-19 pandemic in 2020.
-I wrote a few poems inspired by and referencing the pandemic, but my initial inspiration was villanelles I had always enjoyed: Elizabeth Bishop’s “One Art,” Theodore Roethke’s “The Waking,” and Wendy Cope’s “Ted Williams Villanelle.”
+I began composing poems in earnest about six months into the COVID-19 pandemic in 2020.
+I wrote a few poems inspired by and referencing the pandemic, but my initial inspiration was three villanelles I have always admired: Elizabeth Bishop’s “One Art,” Theodore Roethke’s “The Waking,” and Wendy Cope’s “Ted Williams Villanelle.”

-I’m not sure what prompted it, but one morning in the pre-dawn dark, lines from these poems began echoing in my head.
-Bishop’s “The art of losing isn’t hard to master,” Roethke’s “I learn by going where I have to go,” and Cope’s “Don’t let anybody mess with your swing.”
-I could not get them out of my mind until I began writing a pair of villanelles of my own inspired by these three artful examples of the form.
-And once I started, I had to continue writing villanelles.
-I found the repeating elements of the villanelle form congenial.
-I have written more than 80 villanelles now.
+One morning in the pre-dawn dark, lines from these poems began echoeing in my mind: Bishop’s “The art of losing isn’t hard to master,” Roethke’s “I learn by going where I have to go,” and Cope’s “Don’t let anybody mess with your swing.”
+These lines would not let me go until I began writing villanelles of my own inspired by these artful examples of the form.
+And once I started, I felt impelled to continue.
+I found the rhymes and repeating lines of the villanelle form congenial.
+I have written close to a hundred villanelles now.

-Although a few of these follow the villanelle form carefully and strictly, I take small liberties in most of them, primarily by omitting the rhyme on the second line of each of the poem’s three-line stanzas.
-So most of my villanelle inspired poems included in this volume are what I call “near-villanelles.”
+Although a few of these follow the form carefully and strictly, I take small liberties in most of them, primarily by omitting the rhyme on the second line of each of the poem’s three-line stanzas.
+So most of my villanelle-inspired poems included in this volume are what I call “near-villanelles.”

-About two dozen of these were written in response to a request by then New York University Provost, Katy Fleming, during one of the weekly zoom meetings she held for staff during the pandemic.
-The first one, “The Art of the Mustache,” I wrote as a substitute for wearing a funny mustache to the meeting.
+About two dozen of these were written in response to a request by then New York University Provost, Katy Fleming, for a weekly zoom meeting she held for staff during the pandemic.
+The first for those meetings, “The Art of the Mustache,” I wrote as a substitute for wearing a funny mustache to the meeting.
 I have included this poem in the book’s first part rather than with the others inspired by the Provost, which are gathered in Part V: Poems for Provost Meetings.

-While writing my villanelles, I occasionally needed more room than the form’s 19 lines provide.
-As a result, I wrote some villanelle-like poems with an extra stanza or two.
-Sometimes needed to write longer poems, some of which retained the villanelle’s three-line stanzas, but which went on considerably beyond the form’s five-tercets, poems that also did not end the way villanelles do—with a quatrain that brings together the first and third rhyming lines as a concluding couplet.
+While writing my villanelles, I occasionally needed more room than the form’s 19 lines provide, and so I wrote some villanelle-like poems with an extra stanza or two.
+Occasionally I needed to write even longer poems, some of which retained the villanelle’s three-line stanzas, but which went on considerably beyond the form’s five-tercets, poems that also did not end the way villanelles do—with a quatrain that brings together the first and third rhyming lines as a concluding couplet.

-One thing led to another, and though I continued to add to my villanelle collection, I began writing poems in other forms, first about books and writers, sometimes imitating their styles and forms, sometimes incorporating their subjects and preoccupations.
-I also remembered learning, in college, about double dactyl poems, which followed a set of formal rules, beginning with the words “higgledy-piggledy,” and including a person’s name in the same double-dactyl meter: an accented syllable followed by two unstressed syllables—for example, EM i ly DICK in son.
-As with the villanelles I wrote, my double-dactyl poems often approximate but don’t completely adhere to the rules for this playful form.
+And although I continued to add to my villanelle collection, I began writing poems in other forms as well, initially about books and writers, sometimes imitating the writer’s styles and poetic structures, sometimes incorporating their subjects and preoccupations.
+I also remembered learning, in college, about double-dactyl poems, which follow a set of formal rules, beginning with the words “higgledy-piggledy,” and including a person’s name in the same double-dactyl meter: an accented syllable followed by two unstressed syllables—for example, Emily Dickinson and Pamela Anderson.
+As with the villanelles I wrote, my double-dactyl poems often approximate but don’t adhere strictly to the rules for this playful form.

-And so, you will find in this little collection villanelles and near-villanelles, double-dactyl poems and their close approximations, along with others that don’t attempt to conspire with either of these forms.
+And so, you will find here villanelles and near-villanelles, double-dactyl poems and their close approximations, along with others that conspire with either of these forms.
 You will encounter serious poems and humorous ones, brief snapshots and longer considerations.
 What’s absent are familiar forms, such as the sonnet, for example, as well as the ballad and the haiku.

 I have grouped the poems in part by their forms and in part by their subjects or topics.
 I had fun writing them, and I hope you enjoy reading them.